 The Blockchain Trilemma Explained

 The blockchain trilemma (coined by Vitalik Buterin) states that blockchains can typically only optimize for two of three properties simultaneously: decentralization (many distributed validators), security (cost of attack), and scalability (transactions per second).
+This isn't a law of physics but a practical engineering constraint that describes most current blockchain designs.

 Solutions: From Layer 2 to Sharding